 Golden Scorpion Park – 2 hours each way

 Food, fun, a giant pillow to jump on, what more could you ask for!
-When it’s too hot in the city, take a one day motorbike trip from Saigon and drive out to Golden Scorpion Park for some watered down fun (in a good way).
-The park is designed with picnic and BBQ areas along with places to rent paddle boats, swimming options, a huge pillow to jump onto before splash landing into the water.
+When it’s too hot in the city, take a one-day motorbike trip from Saigon and drive out to Golden Scorpion Park for some watered-down fun.
+The park is designed with picnic and BBQ areas, places to rent paddle boats, swimming options, and a huge pillow to jump onto before splash landing into the water.
 There are also life vests and a lifeguard on duty for your safety.

 The park was named after a beautiful golden flower that grows in abundance throughout the area.
-If you come in the right season, the place will be flooded with these golden beauties.
+If you come in the right season, the place is flooded with these golden beauties.
 Anyone into camping, you should be able to organize with the site directly and spend a night or two here.
-It’s well worth the adventure, and the Vietnam food prices are cheap too!

 - Go mid-week to avoid family crowds.

-- The park loans out tables & chairs (not camping equipment) so you don’t need to pack it all.
+- The park loans out tables & chairs (not camping equipment).

 Black Virgin Mountain – 3.5 hours each way

-The highest peak in Southern Vietnam, Black Virgin Mountain looks longingly across the landscape below.
+The highest peak in Southern Vietnam, Black Virgin Mountain, looks longingly across the landscape below.
 This dormant volcano was a strategic base for the Americans during the Vietnam war.
-What was once a war zone, is now a stunning hike and relaxing cable car ride.
-Around 3.5-hours (100kms) each way from HCMC, you’ll want to start your morning with a strong Vietnamese coffee to get you through the day.
+What was once a war zone is now a stunning hike and relaxing cable car ride.
+Around 3.5-hours (100kms) each way from HCMC.

-How to hike Black Virgin Mountain you ask?
-Purchase the 8,000vnd entrance ticket then either hike the hillside in the heat or save yourself from exhaustion and pay the 150,000vnd round trip ticket for the cable car to take you part way up.
+Purchase the 8,000vnd entrance ticket, then either hike the hillside in the heat or save yourself from exhaustion and pay the 150,000vnd round trip ticket for the cable car to take you part way up.
 On the hill, the route isn’t marked, and you’ll be making your own trails.
-It’s best to wear sturdy shoes or hiking boots to get around.

-- Motorbike rental.
-You can take the same route towards the Cu Chi Tunnels on the DT744 road, then follow it until it turns into the DH703, that turns into the DT781 along the lake.
+- With a motorbike rental you can take the same route towards the Cu Chi Tunnels on the DT744 road, then follow it until it turns into the DH703, which turns into the DT781 along the lake.
 This road will eventually make a sharp left, and you can take the next right on “Lo Khe Don” and follow that to the mountain.